 Mechanics liens are a big headache when it comes to selling because the title company will require that the lien be paid in full.
 It doesn’t do a lot of good to show the title company how bad the contractor was, and that the contractor doesn’t deserve the money.
 The title company can’t get in the middle of deciding whether the lien is proper or not.
 You’re going to have to deal with the lien.

-Most contractors file liens because the want to force payment when you sell the home, not because they intend to bring a foreclosure action.
+Most contractors file liens because they want to force payment when you sell the home, not because they intend to bring a foreclosure action.
 Since you must normally pay off the lien in order to pass clear title to your buyer, the contractor has some serious leverage.
 However, there is a way around full payment of the lien.
 The most common solution is creating a special escrow authorized by Colorado statute.
-This involves placing in escrow with the title company funds equal to one and one half times the lien amount.
+This involves placing in escrow with the title company funds equal to one and one-half times the lien amount.
 This escrow is held until the lien statement expires, or until you and the claimant reach some settlement.
-If the claimant brings an action to enforce the lien before it expires, the escrow funds are transferred to the court through a special process that requires the clerk release the lien on the property.
+If the claimant brings an action to enforce the lien before it expires, the escrow funds are transferred to the court through a special process that requires the clerk to release the lien on the property.
 The parties then fight over the money in court.
 If the lien claimant does not bring any enforcement action, the title company will release escrow funds to the seller after the lien statement expires.
 If you can afford the escrow, the process is an excellent way to deal with the lien.

-Being proactive with appropriate contracts, good disbursement methods, and the use of lien releases are the best ways to avoid a lien, but don’t just roll over if one gets filed.
+Being proactive with appropriate contracts, good disbursement methods and the use of lien releases are the best ways to avoid a lien but don’t just roll over if one gets filed.
 Talk to us about how we may be able to close by holding funds in escrow.